Diffusion-Shock PDEs for Deep Learning on Position-Orientation Space: Introduction

 As previously mentioned, this paper extends \cite{Sherry2025DiffusionShock}, which was presented at SSVM 2025.
 We develop invariant and gauge frame RDS filtering on position-orientation space $\M$.
 This involves defining a generalised notion of Laplacians, generated not by the Levi-Civita connection, but by Lie-Cartan connections (Def.~\ref{def:generalised_laplacian}).
 We theoretically analyse these generalised Laplacians: In the invariant setting, the Laplacian used for the diffusion part of the RDS filtering coincides with the Laplace-Beltrami operator (Thm.~\ref{thm:left_invariant_lie_cartan_laplacian}), while in the gauge frame setting, a discrepancy occurs (Thm.~\ref{thm:data_driven_lie_cartan_laplacian}), which has been previously overlooked in \cite{franken2009cedos,smets2021tvflow}.
 We assess the denoising and inpainting capabilities of our novel methods experimentally.
 Our denoising experiments show that our novel methods outperform other PDE-based methods (RDS filtering on $\Rtwo$ \cite{SW23,schaefer2024regularisedds}, TR-TV flows on $\M$ \cite{smets2021tvflow}), as well as non-PDE-based methods (NLM \cite{nlm}, BM3D \cite{bm3dold}) in terms of Peak Signal-to-Noise Ratio (PSNR) in denoising tasks.
 We moreover confirm that RDS filtering on $\M$ allows for inpainting crossing structures unlike $\Rtwo$ RDS filtering.
 The implementations of our novel methods and the experiments are available at \url{https://github.com/finnsherry/M2RDSFiltering}.

 In this work we present a number of new contributions in addition to those from \cite{Sherry2025DiffusionShock}.
 We prove that the evolution generated by our generalised Laplacians is analytic (Thm.~\ref{thm:data_driven_lie_cartan_laplacian_sectorial}), which we conjectured in \cite{Sherry2025DiffusionShock}.
 We show that the $\M$ RDS filtering schemes satisfy a stability principle (Thm.~\ref{thm:stability}), in analogy to \cite[Thm.~1]{schaefer2024regularisedds}.
 We also develop geometric machine learning algorithms based on RDS filtering, by creating new RDS layers for PDE-(G-)CNNs.
 Unlike the PDEs previously used in PDE-(G-)CNNs, RDS does not generate a scale space.
 Therefore, the evolution generated by the RDS PDE cannot be computed simply by convolution, and instead requires a gating approach.
 We finally compare the new RDS PDE-(G-)CNNs to existing PDE-(G-)CNNS on denoising and inpainting tasks.
-The implementations of the PDE-(G-)CNNs and the experiments are available at \url{https://gitlab.com/finn491/lietorch/-/tree/ds-pde?ref_type=heads}.
+The implementations of the PDE-(G-)CNNs and the experiments have been added to the open source Python package LieTorch \cite{Smets2022PDEGCNNs}, available at \url{https://gitlab.com/bsmetsjr/lietorch}.